boekkooi/openshift-cartridge-php/README.md

 apcu 4.0.7
 mongo 1.6.5
 ```
+Note for Openshift online: even though the scripts should automatically add the extension declaration in the php.ini files, if you have custom ini.erb files the extension declaration might be overwritten when they are deployed.
+In that case you must declare the extension manually in your .ini.erb files.

 ### Phalcon
 There is special support for [phalcon](http://phalconphp.com/) you can simply install it by adding the following to your `.openshift/php-pecl.txt` file.